 - The denomination is either the proposed trump suit (bells, shields, acorns or roses) or Obenabe or Undenufe.
-There is no hierachy of denominations - in this game (unlike Schieber Jass) all suits, Obenabe and Undenufe have equal status.
-For example to overcall any bid of 60 a subsequent player must bid at least 70 of some denomination.
+There is no hierarchy of denominations - in this game (unlike Schieber Jass) all suits, Obenabe and Undenufe have equal status.

 For example a bid of "70 acorns" is an undertaking that the bidder's team will take at least 70 card points playing with acorns as trumps.
 "110 Undenufe" is an undertaking that the team will take at least 110 card points with no trumps and reversed suit ranking.

-A player who has passed is allowed to bid on a subsequent turn, and a player can bid over their parter's bid even if the intervening opponent has passed, at a higher level in the same or a different denomination.
+A player who has passed is allowed to bid on a subsequent turn, and a player can bid over their partner's bid, at a higher level in the same or a different denomination, even if the intervening opponent has passed.